DesiresAreGrey/Website/docs/surveys/4tran2025p2/misc.md

 ### Views On DIY

+This question asked people to rate their views on DIY HRT as a concept from 0-10 (with 10 being positive and vice versa).

 At first I thought this boxplot was broken for men and women, but it actually turns out so many men/women voted 10 that every answer other than 10 is counted as an outlier.
 1307/1675 (78%) of respondents voted 10.